jaikasera/Legislator-Chatbot/README.md

 1. **Run the Application:**
    - Ensure all dependencies are installed using `pip install -r requirements.txt`.
-   - Set the OpenAI API key in the Streamlit secrets file.
+   - Create a .streamlit folder and set the OpenAI API key in a secrets.toml file.
+   - Removing a rows from the hearings.csv file will significantly reduce the runtime of the application.

 2. **Initialize the RAG Model:**
-   - Upon startup, the application loads data from the `data` folder and processes additional PDFs from provided CSVs.
+   - Upon startup, the application loads data from the `data` folder and processes additional PDFs from the provided CSVs.
    - Data is indexed using LlamaIndex to create a searchable vector store.

 3. **Chat with the Bot:**